 Student-Faculty Interactions and Small Classes

-Students accepted into the Master of Science in Psychology with an emphasis in Marriage and Family Therapy program begin coursework in the fall semester and have five (5) years to complete the degree.
+Students accepted into the Master of Science in Marriage and Family Therapy program begin coursework in the fall semester and have five (5) years to complete the degree.
 Students can attend the program with a full-time course load of nine (9) semester hours, or a part-time course load of three (3) to six (6) semester hours.
 Prospective students may enroll in no more than six (6) semester hours with Program Chair approval prior to admission into the program.

 Many students completing the master’s degree also have work and family commitments outside of the program.
 To accommodate this, classes meet once a week from 4:00-6:25pm or 6:50-9:15pm, Monday through Thursday.